-This area of the country is one of the few places where you can still see wild red squirrels and I am delighted to report that we saw 3 of the lovely little creatures during our visit.
+This area of the country is one of the few places where you can still see wild red squirrels, and we saw 3 of the lovely little creatures during our visit.
 A first for me and an experience I enjoyed immensely.

-Photography was allowed as long as you didn't use flash.
+I could take photographs as long as I didn't use flash.

 Wallington Northumberland was owned by the Trevelyans, from Cornwall, before being gifted to the National Trust in 1941.
 The first piece I spotted, in the Drawing Room, featured the story behind the family's coat of arms.

-The knight on horseback depicted in the large needlepoint panel was the first Treveleyan, riding ashore at St Michael's Mount in Cornwall, It was stitched by Molly Trevelyan and took 23 years to complete!
-On another wall in this room there was a painting showing Molly actually working on this piece.
+The knight on horseback depicted in the large needlepoint panel was the first Treveleyan, riding ashore at St Michael's Mount in Cornwall.
+Molly Trevelyan stitched it and took her 23 years to complete!
+A painting on another wall in this room shows Molly actually working on this piece.

 This unusual shield shaped banner again used tent stitch, some worked in metal threads.
 It stood in the Library and behind it was a Victorian cast iron grate and De Morgan tiles.